duplonicus/Docker-WSL-Disk-Cleanup-Compact-Script/README.md

 - **Error handling** - Comprehensive try/catch blocks
 - **Process verification** - Confirms each step before proceeding

-## Contributing

-Feel free to submit issues or improvements.
-This script has been tested on:
-- Windows 10/11 Pro and Home
-- Docker Desktop versions 4.12+
-- Various WSL2 configurations

 ## License

 This script is provided as-is for personal and commercial use.
 No warranty implied.